Physical Education Pedagogy (M.A.T.)

 Information regarding teaching certificate requirements can be found at Teaching Certificates of this bulletin.

-The Michigan Test for Teacher Certification (MTTC) examination scores (PRE and subject area tests) must be furnished directly to Wayne State University by Evaluation Systems Group of Pearson, the MTTC testing agency.
+The Michigan Test for Teacher Certification (MTTC) examination scores must be furnished directly to Wayne State University by Evaluation Systems Group of Pearson, the MTTC testing agency.
 When registering for the MTTC, students should select "Wayne State University (31)" as a "College or University to Receive Scores."

 Students whose examination scores were not released to Wayne State University should request an original score report from Evaluation Systems Group of Pearson.
 The scores must be mailed directly from Evaluation Systems Group of Pearson to Wayne State University.
 An original score report is required by the Michigan Department of Education for verification of test scores.